Great Smoky Mountains National Park hiking trails, GSMNP hiking trails, Smoky Mountain hiking trails

 Ramsey Cascades Trail

-Discover an 8-mile round-trip hike.
-Take Highway 321 east of Gatlinburg, Tenn. to the Greenbrier entrance to the park.
+Discover an eight-mile round-trip hike.
+Take Highway 321 east of Gatlinburg to the Greenbrier entrance of the park.
 Follow the signs to the Ramsay Cascades Trailhead.
-The Ramsey Cascades Trail passes through a hardwood forest filled with beautiful plants and flowers, such as silverbells, yellow birches and large tuliptrees, and then leads to the Ramsey Cascades, the tallest waterfall in the park and one of the most spectacular.
+The Ramsey Cascades Trail passes through a hardwood forest filled with beautiful plants and flowers, such as silverbells, yellow birches and large tulip trees, and then leads to the Ramsey Cascades, the tallest waterfall in the park and one of the most spectacular.

 Rocky Top